Another version of the fanny pack?

 4. Assemble the large zipper

-SMALL MODEL sewing fanny pack closure
+SMALL MODEL

-LARGE MODEL leather fanny pack tutorial
+LARGE MODEL

-Hold with sewing clips and sew 5mm from the edge with the zipper foot.
+Hold with sewing clips and sew 5 mm from the edge with the zipper foot.

-Place on the wrong side of the zipper (on the same side as the right side of the P3 leather piece), the right side of the P3 lining piece.
-Place the pieces center to center.
+Place the right side of the P3 lining piece on the wrong side of the zipper (on the same side as the right side of the leather P3 piece).
+Make sure to align the centers of the pieces.
 Sew the lining 7 mm from the edge.

 SMALL MODEL VIEW